 You should also weatherstrip around your doorframe.
 You can do this by simply applying door snakes, also called draft stoppers, placed in front of the bottom of the door where the draft creeps in and out.

 Another simple hack to weatherproof your door: Anytime you close it, lock the deadbolt to reinforce the seal and keep the draft away.

 Don’t turn off your heating

 The general rule of thumb is to keep your thermostat not lower than 50-60 Fahrenheit.
-Also, make sure that your pipes are properly insulated, so you don’t need to set your heating on full blast just to keep your mobile home warm at all times during winter.
+Insulate pipes to avoid overheating in mobile homes during winter.

 Let your water faucet drip a bit

 Allow faucets to drip to prevent burst pipes in freezing temperatures.
 Don’t worry; the dripping will not cause your water bill to skyrocket.

 Plug in heat tapes to prevent freezing pipes and ice dams.
 At a glance, they look like electrical extension cords that are specially designed to produce heat.

 Place your radiator in the coldest part of your mobile home

 If you’re using a radiator to heat your mobile home, install it in the coldest part, which is usually beneath a window.
 Meanwhile, keep it away from curtains, furniture, and other fire hazards.